ashsho2506/EdgeFin-Consulting-Financial-Reporting-Power-Point/README.md

-# 📊 Financial Dashboard & Presentation Report (PowerPoint)
+# 📊 EdgeFIn Consulting Financial Reporting (PowerPoint)

 This repository showcases a **comprehensive financial report** designed in **Microsoft PowerPoint** to effectively communicate a company's financial performance and key insights.
 The presentation combines structured financial data, KPI analysis, and forecast models to create a visually impactful and strategic financial overview.